 I always start with the cucumber "body".
 Everything else gets kind of layered above and around that so it works as a good anchor.

-Next are the multi-colored peppers.
+Next are the multi-colored bell peppers.
 I always cut them cross-wise and then in half so they have that rounded shape.
 I think it looks more like feathers but, again, you can cut them however you like to eat them!

 The baby carrots are the easiest part!
 I usually stack two layers of carrots.